Battersbury History, Family Crest & Coats of Arms

 The ancestors of the name Battersbury date back to the days of the Anglo-Saxon tribes of Britain.
 The name is derived from their residence the place named Battersby in the North Riding of Yorkshire.
 Battersby Township was in the parish of Ingleby Greenbow.
 The place-name is derived from an Old English word denoting Bothvarr's town.

 Early Origins of the Battersbury family

 The surname Battersbury was first found in Yorkshire, at Battersby, a township, in the parish of Ingleby Greenhow, W. division of the liberty of Langbaurgh.
 “This was an ancient demesne of the crown, and according to the Domesday Survey was called Badresbi”

 Important Dates for the Battersbury family

 This web page shows only a small excerpt of our Battersbury research.
-Another 75 words (5 lines of text) covering the years 160 and 1605 are included under the topic Early Battersbury History in all our PDF Extended History products and printed products wherever possible.
+Another 38 words (3 lines of text) covering the years 160 and 1605 are included under the topic Early Battersbury History in all our PDF Extended History products and printed products wherever possible.

 Battersbury Spelling Variations

 Battersbury has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Battersbury have been found, including Battersby, Battersbee, Battersbie, Batterby, Batterbee and many more.

 Early Notables of the Battersbury family (pre 1700)

 More information is included under the topic Early Battersbury Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Battersbury family to Ireland

 Some of the Battersbury family moved to Ireland, but this topic is not covered in this excerpt.

 Another 35 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Battersbury family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Battersburys to arrive on North American shores: Nicholas Battersby, who came to Maryland in 1668; George Battersby, who came to Antigua (Antego) in 1678; Christopher Battersby, who came to Barbados in 1679.